Monday, October 21, 2024

 Look at the adorable Halloween characters

-peeking out appeared when I placed
+peeking out that appeared when I placed

 them together on the design wall.